Meet The Individuals Behind MFFC

 Shavel'le Olivier, MS

 Shavel'le has been a Mattapan resident for 15 years and is MFFC's first Executive Director of Mattapan Food and Fitness Coalition.
-She currently holds a master’s in Nonprofit Management from Northeastern University.
-Previous to this position she had been active in the organization and Mattapan community, volunteering her time as the Youth Program Director and overseeing 8-10 MFFC Vigorous Youth and the MFFC Youth Coordinator.
+She currently holds a master’s in Nonprofit Management from Northeastern University studied marketing and leadership at Boston College as an undergraduate student.
+Previous to this position she has been active in the organization and Mattapan community, volunteering her time as the Youth Program Director and overseeing 8-10 MFFC Vigorous Youth and the MFFC Youth Coordinator.
 Joining MFFC at the age of 17 in 2009, she has worked to bring biking to Mattapan through founding Mattapan on Wheels in 2011, a free youth-led biking event created to raise awareness that black and brown people do bike, providing an opportunity for young people to exercise their leadership skills, and utilizing green and open spaces for physical activity by bike.
-Among nonprofit administrative duties, she guides the organization in expanding our bike/transportation work through the Vigorous Youth.
+Among nonprofit administrative duties, she guides the organization in expanding the bike/transportation work through the Vigorous Youth.

 Our Vigorous Youth are instrumental to the organization as they provide services to the Mattapam community.
 The Vigorous Youth lead MFFC's bike education and advocacy work, operate the farm stand in the summer, maintain a children's plot in Mattapan, and much more.
 Past projects of the Vigorous Youth include: